Robeco Institutional Asset Management B.V. Acquires 8,633 Shares of Fifth Third Bancorp (NASDAQ:FITB)

 Fifth Third Bancorp (NASDAQ:FITB) last released its quarterly earnings results on Monday, October 18th.
 The financial services provider reported $0.97 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.91 by $0.06.
 The firm had revenue of $2.03 billion for the quarter, compared to analysts’ expectations of $1.99 billion.
 Fifth Third Bancorp had a net margin of 32.49% and a return on equity of 13.35%.
 During the same period in the prior year, the firm earned $0.85 EPS.
 Equities analysts anticipate that Fifth Third Bancorp will post 3.77 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Friday, October 15th.
-Shareholders of record on Thursday, September 30th were issued a $0.30 dividend.
-This is a boost from Fifth Third Bancorp’s previous quarterly dividend of $0.27.
-This represents a $1.20 annualized dividend and a yield of 2.72%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, October 15th.
+Shareholders of record on Thursday, September 30th were given a dividend of $0.30 per share.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 2.72%.
 The ex-dividend date of this dividend was Wednesday, September 29th.
-Fifth Third Bancorp’s dividend payout ratio is currently 33.15%.
+This is a positive change from Fifth Third Bancorp’s previous quarterly dividend of $0.27.
+Fifth Third Bancorp’s dividend payout ratio is presently 33.15%.

-A number of equities analysts recently weighed in on FITB shares.
-Barclays upped their target price on shares of Fifth Third Bancorp from $44.00 to $51.00 and gave the stock an “overweight” rating in a research note on Wednesday, October 20th.
-Morgan Stanley upped their target price on shares of Fifth Third Bancorp from $52.00 to $56.00 and gave the stock an “overweight” rating in a research note on Monday.
-Wells Fargo & Company upped their target price on shares of Fifth Third Bancorp from $43.00 to $45.00 and gave the stock an “equal weight” rating in a research note on Monday, October 4th.
-Royal Bank of Canada upped their target price on shares of Fifth Third Bancorp from $42.00 to $50.00 and gave the stock an “outperform” rating in a research note on Wednesday, October 20th.
-Finally, Citigroup increased their price objective on shares of Fifth Third Bancorp from $44.00 to $47.00 and gave the stock a “neutral” rating in a research note on Wednesday, October 20th.
-Seven analysts have rated the stock with a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and an average price target of $44.88.

 Fifth Third Bancorp Profile